jonnor/datascience-master/trackml/README.md

 ## TODO

+* Calculate distance from RandomForest probability
+* Plug distance metric into H/DBSCAN clustering
-* Try to use current RandomForest -> change to regression and.
+* Update RandomForest to use RFD feature formulation
+* Add RFD position vector also
-* Add more features
+* Add more/different features
-* Attempt feature compression (PCA/PSLR)
-* Attempt to learn a custom distance metric
-* Use distance metric with clustering H/DBSCAN
-* Setup pipeline with cross-validation, gridsearch
+* Change code into a proper pipeline/estimators
+* Build training/testset sampled across a larger set of events

 ## Notes